kalpa-subbaiah/Predict-the-Bankrupt-banks/README.md

 # 02092017_Batch30_CUTe_CSE7305c

-PFA the bankruptcy data set along with attribute description.
+PFA the bankruptcy data set along with the attribute description.

 Details: